MnguniMj/MnguniMj/README.md

 # 👋 Hi, I'm @MnguniMj

 Welcome to my GitHub profile!
-I'm passionate about Python programming and currently diving deep into Django and Machine Learning.
+I'm passionate about JavaScript programming and currently diving Full Stack Developemt.
 If you share similar interests or are working on exciting projects, I'm open to collaboration.

 ## 👀 About Me

-- 🌱 I'm currently learning Django and exploring the vast world of Machine Learning.
+- 🌱 I'm currently learning React, NodeJs>ExpressJs>MongoDB and React Native.
-- 💞️ I'm eager to collaborate on projects related to Web, Mobile, Desktop Apps, and Machine Learning.
+- 💞️ I'm eager to collaborate on projects related to Web, Mobile.

 ## 🤝 Let's Collaborate